United Commonwealth Government Seal

 | The Department of Treasury.
 Eligible for official use by authorized personnel or staff members of each department.
 UC Documentation, correspondence and legal documents must include the correct departments stamp.
 The emblem is eligible for non-official use by UC Member States. |

-| Flag of the United Frontier.
+| Flag of the United Commonwealth & the United Frontier.
 Eligible for official use by authorized personnel or staff members of each department.
 UC Documentation, correspondence and legal documents must include the correct departments stamp.
 The emblem is eligible for non-official use by UC Member States. |

 | Seal of the United Commonwealth.
 Eligible for official use by authorized personnel or staff members of each department.
 UC Documentation, correspondence and legal documents must include the correct departments stamp.
 The emblem is eligible for non-official use by UC Member States. |